param108/memgit.el/README.md

 + `C-c m p`: Replace the current file with the previous version.
 + `C-c m v`: Display the current internal version number of the file.
 + `C-c m d`: Display the description of the current version.
 + `C-c m x`: Delete all saved versions of this file.
+(There be dragons here.
+Those who pass here Ne'er return. and all that.)

 ## Setting Up the Cache Directory
 The directory used for the cache directory is stored in the variable